daikoderu/uma-braccio-digital-twin/README.md

 This folder contains shell scripts used in the development of this project:

 *   ``updateLibrary``: used to update an Arduino IDE installation's libraries to the newest version of the BraccioPT API.
+*   ``openModel``: opens the digital twin model in USE and loads its instantiation in SOIL.